Absentee Ballots and Voting

 Once you complete your ballot, you will place it in the Affidavit Envelope and seal it.
-Please sign one of the two affidavits on that envelope that best suits your situation.
 If you have a disability and received assistance in completing your ballot, please have your assistant sign the Affidavit Envelope as well.
 The person who assisted you does not have to be the same person who assisted you in completing your request for an absentee ballot.
 If your signature is missing, the ballot will be challenged, which means it does not get counted.
-(Voters whose ballots are challenged are notified shortly after the election.)
+Voters whose ballots are challenged are notified shortly after the election.

 - Return Envelope